MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/explorer/explorer-advanced-quickstart.md

 ms.localizationpriority: medium
 ---

-# Explorer Advanced Quickstart
+# Explorer Quickstart

 > [NOTE]
 > The Explorer Feature is in public preview.
 We anticipate ongoing changes to it as we continue gathering feedback and optimizing for customer use.

+## Explorer Basic
+To query the data in basic mode:

+1. Log in to the [PlayFab Game Manager](https://developer.playfab.com/en-us/login).
+2. Select your Title.
+3. In the left navigation column, select **Data**.
+4. Select the **Explorer Basic** tab at the top of the page.

+To learn how to author custom Basic queries, see the [Getting Started with Explorer Basic](getting-started-with-playfab-explorer-basic.md) tutorial.

+## Explorer Advanced
-To query the data created by PlayFab API calls:
+To query the data in Advanced mode

 1. Log in to the [PlayFab Game Manager](https://developer.playfab.com/en-us/login).
 2. Select your Title.